Fixed indexed annuities (FIAs): What they are & how they work

 How do FIAs work?

 After the accumulation period, you can start receiving payments — during the payout phase, also known as annuitization.
-The amount of money you’ll receive per payment and how long your payments will last will be determined by the terms of your contract.
+The amount of money you’ll receive per payment will be determined by the terms of your contract.
+Most often, annuities pay out for the life of the annuitant.
+You’re guaranteed to receive payments as long as you live, and once you pass away, the payments stop.

 Participation rates